 We are working in partnership with Councils across Cambridgeshire to run a countywide contact tracing service.
 This aims to support the NHS Test and Trace Service by reaching people as quickly as possible who have tested positive for Coronavirus and must self-isolate.

-If you need a Coronavirus test, you can book online through the NHS website.
+If you need a PCR test, you can book online through the NHS website.
 If you can't use online services, call the NHS on 119.
 They will tell you what to do and where to go.

 Rapid testing enables those who test positive, and their contacts, to self-isolate.
 This can help drive down the R rate locally and save lives.